-Name of the related parties Nature of relationship of the related parties ATP Electronics Taiwan Inc.(ATP) Associate INFOFAB, INC.(INFOFAB) Associate OSE PROPERTIES, INC.(PROPERTIES) Associate Phison Electronics Corporation(PHISON) Legal Director of the Company Longsys Electronics (TAIWAN) Co.,Ltd.(LONGSYS) Legal Director of the Company Longsys Electronics (HK) Co., Ltd. (LONGSYS) Associate of Legal Director of the Company ACTIONTEC ELECTRONICS, INC. (ACTIONTEC) Other related party InfoAction Technology, Inc. (InfoAction) Other related party
+Name of the related parties Nature of relationship of the related parties ATP Electronics Taiwan Inc. (ATP) Associate INFOFAB, INC.(INFOFAB) Associate OSE PROPERTIES, INC.(PROPERTIES) Associate ACTIONTEC ELECTRONICS, INC.(ACTIONTEC) Other related party SCREENBEAM, INC.(SCREENBEAM) Other related party InfoAction Technology, Inc. (INFOACTION) Other related party GOLFWARE INC.(GOLFWARE) Other related party Phison Electronics Corporation (PHISON) Legal Director of the Company Longsys Electronics (TAIWAN) Co., Ltd. (LONGSYS) Legal Director of the Company (No longer listed as a related party in the third quarter in 2019) Longsys Electronics (HK) Co., Ltd. (LONGSYS) Associate of Legal Director of the Company (No longer listed as a related party in the third quarter in 2019)